 The funding available to the Commonwealth to finance its programs is determined largely by the performance of the state's economy, particularly growth in employment and wages, which drive the personal income tax, the state's largest revenue source, and the sales tax, which depends on the amount of income Massachusetts residents have available to spend.
-In FY20, the Commonwealth's economy declined in the fourth quarter of the fiscal year due to the global health pandemic related to the novel Coronavirus or COVID-19.
-Between June 2019 and June 2020, employment declined by approximately 518,900 jobs, or 14.1%, compared to a decline in employment of 8.6% for the United States as a whole.
-Due to COVID-19 most Massachusetts businesses were forced to make drastic changes to their operations by limiting capacity and/or services.
-As a result of these measures numerous companies were forced to lay-off staff and even close their doors for good.
-As of June 2020, the Massachusetts unemployment rate was 17.7%, compared to 11.1% nationally.
+In FY21, the Commonwealth's economy began to recover from the economic impact of the global Coronavirus or COVID-19 pandemic.
+Between June 2020 and June 2021, employment increased by approximately 294,600 jobs, or 9.3%, compared to an increase in employment of 5.8% for the United States as a whole.
+With the relatively rapid growth of the Commonwealth's economy over the past year, as of June 2021 the Massachusetts unemployment rate was 4.9%, compared to 5.9% nationally.